sophie-sr/Minigames-2020/README.md

 # Minigames-2020

-A collection of HTML, CSS, and Javascript minigames made in my grade 10th year in highschool.
+A collection of HTML, CSS, and Javascript minigames made in my grade 10th year at Mount Douglas Secondary School (2020).

 ## Hoshi
 A single-player 2D RPG top-down style story game where you help collect stars to fulfil a child's wish.